-Today HIIT workout “High Intensity Interval Training”, are all the rage and are considered one of the best cardio workouts.
-Many focus solely on the idea of intensity, but do not allocate enough time for rest.
-In contrast, the HIIT workout I bring you below is intense and complete and is developed in the right way.
-In the end, the best results are in the long run.
+Today, HIIT (High Intensity Interval Training) workouts are all the rage and are considered one of the best cardio workouts.
+Many focus only on the idea of intensity, but do not allow enough time for rest.
+In contrast, the HIIT workout I present below is intense, complete, and built the right way.
+Ultimately, the best results are achieved in the long run.

-It is important that we have physical performance, apart from burning unwanted fat.
-To achieve this, you need to have muscle strength and the following HIIT workout is going to help you achieve this goal.
-You can do it in just 15 minutes at home.
+In addition to burning unwanted fat, it is important that we have physical performance.
+To achieve this, you need to have muscle strength and the following HIIT workout will help you achieve this goal.
+You can do it at home in as little as 15 minutes.

-Before starting the HIIT workout, use a foam roller or fitness ball for 5 minutes on the following parts of your body:
+Before starting the HIIT workout, use a foam roller or exercise ball on the following areas of your body for 5 minutes:

 Next, warm up your muscles.
 Do squats, knee lifts and gentle lunges.

-Keep track of the session with a stopwatch.
-In this way, you ensure that you complete the 15-minute HIIT workout.
-Keep in mind that you have to perform 12 repetitions per exercise and, without resting, move on to the next exercise.
-When you finish the full round of 7 exercises, start over again to complete the 15 minutes.
-If needed, rest 30 seconds at the end of each round.
+Use a stopwatch to time the session.
+This will help ensure that you complete the 15-minute HIIT workout.
+Remember that you must complete 12 repetitions of each exercise and move on to the next exercise without resting.
+When you complete the full round of 7 exercises, start over to complete the 15 minutes.
+If necessary, rest 30 seconds at the end of each round.

-This HIIT workout can be repeated up to 3 days a week, alternating one rest day in between.
-Try to increase the speed of the exercises and perform more and more rounds in the 15-minute session.
-After 3 consecutive weeks, increase the time to 20 minutes and so on.
+This HIIT workout can be repeated up to 3 days per week, alternating with a rest day.
+Try to increase the speed of the exercises and add more rounds to the 15-minute session.
+After 3 consecutive weeks, increase the time to 20 minutes, and so on.

 15-minute full-body HIIT workout will burn a lot of calories.